Mole Valley

 Mole Valley is a local government district in Surrey, England.
-Its council is based in Dorking.

-The other town in the district is Leatherhead.
+Its council is based in Dorking, and the district's other town is Leatherhead.
 The largest villages are Ashtead, Fetcham and Great Bookham, in the northern third of the district.

-Most of the district is on the escarpments of or adjoins the Surrey Hills AONB (the North Downs and Greensand Ridge including locally Leith Hill, Polesden Lacey, Box Hill and Denbies Wine Estate, the largest vineyard in the country and several golf courses) The North Downs are followed or parallelled by the Pilgrims' Way.
+Most of the district is on the escarpments of or adjoins the Surrey Hills, a designated Area of Outstanding Natural Beauty, which cover parts of the North Downs and Greensand Ridge, including locally Leith Hill, Polesden Lacey and Box Hill.
+Denbies Wine Estate, the largest vineyard in the country, is on the hills north-west of Dorking.
+The Pilgrims' Way footpath runs along the North Downs.
 There are stations on the London–Worthing and Reading–Gatwick Airport railways, and in the northern third, a commuter stopping-service pattern line, London–Guildford (via Epsom) line.

 The A24 road and the M25 motorway are the main thoroughfares and relative to London the incidence of car ownership is high.
-The area hosts hill-focussed sub-laps of the London–Surrey Classic cycling tour each year.
+Between 2011 and its final iteration in 2019, the area hosted hill-focused sub-laps of the London–Surrey Classic cycling tour, an event established as preparation for the visit to Mole Valley of the 2012 Olympic Games Road Races.